tlamadon/texer/docs/plots/advanced.md

 PGFPlots cycle lists define a sequence of styles that are automatically applied to successive `\addplot` commands.
 This is useful for maintaining consistent styling across multiple plots without manually specifying colors and markers for each one.

+!!! note "Automatic `\addplot+` Generation"
+    When you create an `AddPlot` without explicit styling options (color, mark, style, or line_width), texer automatically generates `\addplot+` instead of `\addplot`.
+The `+` tells PGFPlots to use the next style from the cycle list.
+If you specify any explicit styling, texer generates `\addplot` to override the cycle list for that specific plot.

 ### Using Predefined Cycle Lists

 PGFPlots comes with several built-in cycle lists.
 You can reference them by name: